Azure/iot-edge-v1/core/devdoc/module_loaders.md

 flexibility with respect to how a module is packaged and distributed and loaded in the gateway.
 This document describes at a high level how this works.
 Gateway modules can be written using different technology stacks.
-At the time of writing modules can be written using C, .NET, Node.js and Java.
-The responsibility of bootstrapping the respective runtimes (in case of stacks that have a runtime that is) and loading the module code lies with the module loader.
+At the time of writing modules can be written using C, .NET, Node.js or Java.
+The responsibility of bootstrapping the respective runtimes (in case of stacks that have a runtime that is) and loading the module code lies with the *module loader*.

 What is a Module Loader?
 ------------------------

 The primary duty of a module loader in the gateway is to locate and load a module - or in other words, to abstract away from the gateway the details of locating and loading a module.
-A gateway module maybe native or managed (.NET, Node.js or Java).
+A gateway module may be native or managed (.NET, Node.js or Java).
 If its a managed module then the loader is responsible for ensuring that the runtime needed to successfully load and run the module is loaded and initialized first.

-From the perspective of the gateway, a module loader is a piece of code that knows how to load a module implementation and hand the gateway a table of function pointers that contain the module implementation.
+From the perspective of the gateway, a module loader is a piece of code that knows how to load a module instance and hand the gateway a table of function pointers used to control it.
 The gateway doesn’t really care how the module loader goes about acquiring the said pointers.

 Loader Configuration
 --------------------